-There are limited food outlets in the area and we recommend that your students bring their lunch and eat across the road in the Domain.
-There are no designated areas if the weather is wet.
-No food or drink is allowed in the general areas of the Gallery.
+There are limited food outlets in the area, and we recommend that your students bring their lunch and eat across the road in the Domain or Royal Botanical Gardens.
+There are no designated areas if the weather is wet, but our education hosts can advise you on the day with possible lunch spot options.
+No food or drink is allowed in the general areas of the Art Gallery.

 The OHS Act and Regulation require principals and teachers organising excursions to use risk management to ensure the health and safety of students, staff and excursion volunteers.
 Risk management supports better decision making by contributing to a greater insight into the potential risks and their impacts.

-To assist teachers in preparing their own risk assessments, the Gallery has prepared venue and safety information documents for school excursions to the Art Gallery of NSW and to the Brett Whiteley Studio, which answer all questions required by the Department of Education and Training.
+To assist teachers in preparing their own risk assessments, the Art Gallery of New South Wales has prepared venue and safety information documents for school excursions to the Art Gallery and to the Brett Whiteley Studio, which answer all questions required by the Department of Education and Training.

-In accordance with these responsibilities, the Gallery has developed a child protection policy and procedures to provide for the safety, welfare and wellbeing of young people while visiting the Gallery.
+In accordance with these responsibilities, the Art Gallery has developed a child protection policy and procedures to provide for the safety, welfare and wellbeing of young people while visiting the Art Gallery.

 School ticket FAQs